nghiforwork/deploy_web_OJT/BackEnd/README.md

 python manage.py migrate
 ```

 **NOTE** If errors happen, check your database connection environment variables.
+(If no database, please create new one)

 #### Run the server